Jeadie/Jeadie.github.io/now.md

 # What I'm doing now

 ## Working
-Working across data, cloud infrastructure/SRE and deep learning at [MaxwellPlus](https://maxwellplus.com/).
+I just recently started a new software engineering role at Amazon working in one of their grocery and food delivery teams.

 ## Everything else
-Now that I have spare time (since finishing undergrad), its probably spent either running, reading or play my cello.
+I spend alot of my spare time, when I have it probably running, reading or play my cello.
 My reading list is [here](reading)

 ---
-Updated: 3rd December 2020
+Updated: 15th March 2021